redhat-developer-demos/openshift-pipelines-workshop/README.md

 <hr>

 ### Workshop Step 0: Log in
 Before any work can begin, you must be logged into your OpenShift cluster with cluster-admin rights.
 Use the `oc login` command to do this.
+For example, on my Fedora 32 machine using CRC:

+`oc login -u kubeadmin -p 8rynV-SeYLc-h8Ij7-YPYcz https://api.crc.testing:6443`

-### Workshop Step 1: Create projects
+### Workshop Step 1: Create a project
 Create an OpenShift project in which we'll be working.

 `oc new-project pipelines-tutorial`